Sudden Death (1995 film): Filming

 Principal photography happened in the Pittsburgh area, where the film is set, in 98 days between August 29 and December 7, 1994.
 The majority of the shoot took place in and around Civic Arena.
 Another notable location was the then-unopened and now closed Veterans Hospital in nearby Aspinwall.

 Baldwin wanted to use footage from the October 1 NHL season opener between the Penguins and the Chicago Blackhawks, but it was delayed due to the 1994–95 lockout.
 In its place, he arranged an exhibition game between the Penguins and their IHL affiliate the Cleveland Lumberjacks, but it did not display the correct intensity.
 So another game was staged, this time involving players from the Johnstown Chiefs (now the Greenville Swamp Rabbits) and Wheeling Thunderbirds (now Nailers, the Penguins' real-life ECHL affiliate) of the East Coast Hockey League.
 These were just for general hockey footage, however.
 More complex scenes were enacted by a group of former players assembled for the film, and kept on call for the entire duration of the shoot.
 To populate the arena, production used a combination of invited Penguins fans and paid extras, typically 2,000 to 3,000 but up to 10,000 in some scenes, and complemented them with cardboard cutouts (a common technique before CGI enhancing became the norm).

 The final helicopter crash was filmed with a 400 ft crane that could pick up and lower the helicopter into the arena.
 Nine cameras recorded the event, which was filmed several times, and hundreds of emergency vehicles were on standby in case of an accident.

 All of those hundreds of emergency vehicles used during this filming were actually ambulances and fire apparatus from the neighboring communities of Pittsburgh.
 As such, each ambulance and many of the fire units were officially licensed through the Pennsylvania Department of Health, and each was fully staffed with a complete crew of both emergency medical technicians as well as paramedics, respectively.

+Release

+The film was theatrically released on December 22, 1995.
+A home video release followed on June 11, 1996.